-CS engine configuration
+MIKE 1D engine configuration

-Offers options for specifying or defining special parameters for the MIKE 1D configuration computation engine to use during computations.
+MIKE 1D engine configuration Offers options for specifying or defining special parameters for the MIKE 1D computation engine to use during simulations.

-This functionality offers an option for setting a number of (selected) computation engine parameters.
-These parameters may activate different formulations for specific aspects in the computations, set the thresholds or default values for variables, etc. These controllable parameters are accessible via the CS Engine Configuration dialog (Figure 2.40).
+In the 'Predefined options' tab, it is possible to set a number of (selected) computation engine parameters.
+These parameters may activate different formulations for specific aspects in the computations, set the thresholds or default values for variables, etc.